Improper disposal of FOG from cooking creates problems for both business owners and City of Pleasanton maintenance crews if the sewer system plugs.

-Do not pour FOGS down the drain.
-Doing so will clog sewer pipes..
+Do not pour FOG down the drain.
+Doing so will clog sewer pipes.

-- Place these items in a disposable container and dispose of it in the garbage.
+- Place FOG in a disposable container and dispose of it in the garbage.

 - Place all food scraps in the green waste recycling cart where they will be processed into rich compost material for gardening, landscaping and farming.